-1. Where the content is published
+1. Where is the Content Published?

 Sponsored content is a collaborative effort between the brand and the publisher.
 Together, they create a piece that favorably positions the brand while remaining consistent to the publisher’s tone and style.
 When expertly executed, the audience will be inherently interested in the content and subtlety become more aware of the brand.

 A notable instance of well-executed sponsored content is Mercedes-Benz Canada’s partnership with Instagram influencer Roxanna Froese to promote the GLS SUV.
 The sponsored posts depict Froese’s family adventures and include captions that tell the story of an enchanting road trip taken in the GLS SUV.
-Because the post does not stray from the publisher’s typical narrative, viewers are more likely to linger on it rather than quickly pass over it like a traditional advertisement.
+Because the post does not stray from the publisher’s typical narrative, viewers are more likely to linger on it, rather than quickly pass over it like with a traditional advertisement.

 An in-house content team or agency partner typically creates branded content.
 This method eliminates the chance of a brand’s voice getting confused with an external collaborator.

-3. Who the content reaches
+3. Who Does the Content Reach?

 The real value of sponsored content lies in its potential to make an authentic connection with a new audience.
 Partnering with an influential publisher lowers the barriers to capturing consumers’ attention because the content is delivered to them from a trusted source and isn’t packaged to look like an advertisement.
 Instead, the content aims to appeal to their interests and give them something meaningful, such as knowledge or a moment of entertainment.
 Because of sponsored content’s power to recruit new leads, it is critical to select a partner with a follower base likely to be receptive to your brand’s message.

-The costs associated with content marketing will vary depending on the campaign and medium.
-Working with a partner to create mutually beneficial sponsored content is generally more expensive and more time consuming than self-publishing branded content.
-This is because branded content can be produced by your existing marketing team and published on your own website and social media pages without additional expenses.
+The costs associated with content marketing will vary greatly depending on the campaign and medium.
+Working with a partner to create mutually beneficial sponsored content is generally more expensive and time consuming than self-publishing branded content.
+This is because branded content can be produced by your existing marketing team and then published on your own website and social media pages without additional expenses.